Family Dentistry in Northeast Philadelphia

 Dr. Shulman recommends that children visit the dentist by their first birthday, and twice a year for the rest of their lives.
-Routine dental care can play an important role in your child’s overall development.
-It also enables our team to identify and address issues in the early stages.
-Maintaining your child’s dental health as they grow facilitates good speech development and a healthy diet.
+Routine dental care can play a key role in your child’s overall growth.
+It enables our team to find and address issues in the early stages.
+Maintaining your child’s dental health as they grow helps improve their speech and promotes a healthy diet.
 It also educates them on how to prioritize the care of their teeth.